 - The US is the largest market with a total participation of 33.5 million golfers in 2018.

-- The competition in golf tourism is increasing and traditional markets are challenged by emerging golf destinations such as Mexico, Egypt, China, Malaysia, and Thailand.
+- The competition in golf tourism is increasing and prominent players in traditional markets are being challenged by emerging golf destinations such as Mexico, Egypt, China, Malaysia, and Thailand.

-- The survey found that a proportionately high 34% of golfers stated the quality of a venue’s facilities was important to them in choosing a golf holiday location.
+- A survey found that a proportionately high 34% of golfers stated the quality of a venue’s facilities was important to them in choosing a golf holiday location.

-- Destinations showing significant growth in popularity include South Africa, Turkey, Abu Dhabi, Dubai, and Mauritius.
+- Destinations showing the fastest growth in popularity include South Africa, Turkey, Abu Dhabi, Dubai, and Mauritius.

 - Governments of various countries are capitalizing on the growing popularity of golf by creating an exhaustive and coordinated framework to promote golf tourism in their countries.